I'm not worried about lumps and bumps this summer, thanks to the best bras for back fat

 The quick list

-You'll find a handy summary of the best bras for back fat below, and there's plenty of extra detail about our rigorous testing and the reasoning behind the best buys further down in this article.
+You'll find a handy summary of the best bras for back fat below, and there's plenty of extra detail about my rigorous testing and the reasoning behind the best buys further down in this article.

 This was the first bra I'd tried from the iconic shapewear brand, and I'd say it's one of the most comfortable non-wired bras available.
 The bra has a firm fit, which smoothes and holds brilliantly, but feels flexible enough to keep me comfy while at home.
 The clever reversible design means you have two colour options to suit your outfit, and the sizing includes XS-3XL, which covers a band size of 31-54.
-I was impressed with how neatly it sat under my clothes while adding some lighter support to my chest.
+I was impressed by how neatly it sat under my clothes while adding some lighter support to my chest.

 Best Bras for Back Fat: Tried & Tested